lindbrook/cholera/README.md

 ![](README-voronoi-1.png)

-While a popular and easy to compute choice, the drawback is that it assumes that people can walk through walls: Euclidean distance is distance "as-the-crow-flies".
-The more accurate but hard to compute choice is to compute the actual walking distances along the streets of Soho.
+While popular and easy-to-compute, the drawback is by using the Euclidean distance or the distance "as-the-crow-flies", it assumes that people can walk through walls.

-This appears, in fact, to be the method that Snow used.
-He writes that the annotation includes "the various points which have been found by careful measurement to be at an equal distance by the nearest road from the pump in Broad Street and the surrounding pumps".
-To reconstruct and extend his efforts, I transform the roads into a "social" network.
-By doing this, computing walking distances becomes a graph theory problem.
-I compute the shortest path between a given case (observed or simulated) and its nearest pump:
+The more accurate but hard-to-compute approach would be to use the "actual" walking distances along the streets of Soho.
+This, in fact, appears to be what Snow himself claims to to do.
+He writes that his annotation includes "the various points which have been found by careful measurement to be at an equal distance by the nearest road from the pump in Broad Street and the surrounding pumps".

+To replicate and extend his efforts, I wrote functions that compute walking distance pump neighborhoods.
+They work by transforming the roads on the map into a "social" graph and by turning the computation of walking distances into a graph theory problem.
+Essentially, I compute the shortest path between a case (observed or simulated) and its nearest pump:

 ``` r
 walkingPath(150)